polkascan/py-substrate-metadata-docs/docs/centrifuge/loans.md

 ---------
 ### PortfolioValuationUpdated
-The Portfolio Valuation for a pool was updated.
+The portfolio valuation for a pool was updated.
 #### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |